 Biography

-Farhana Afrin Rahman is a Leverhulme Early Career Fellow and Isaac Newton Trust Fellow at the Department of Politics and International Studies, University of Cambridge, as well as a Junior Research Fellow at Wolfson College Cambridge.
-Prior to this, she was a JSPS Postdoctoral Fellow at the University of Tokyo, a Non-Residential Fellow at the Centre for Asia Pacific Refugee Studies at the University of Auckland, and a Fellow at the Harvard University Asia Center.
+Dr. Farhana Afrin Rahman is an interdisciplinary scholar of gender, development, and forced migration, with over 15 years of experience in academia, international development organizations, and the policy sector.
+She is currently a Leverhulme Early Career Fellow/Isaac Newton Trust Fellow and an Affiliated Lecturer at the Department of Politics and International Studies.
+Previously, she was a Junior Research Fellow at Wolfson College Cambridge, a Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellow at the University of Tokyo, a Non-Residential Fellow at the Centre for Asia Pacific Refugee Studies at the University of Auckland, and a Fellow at the Harvard University Asia Center.
 Farhana received her PhD in 2021 from the University of Cambridge's Centre for Gender Studies.
-Her PhD dissertation was shortlisted for the 2023 ICAS Best Dissertation Prize, and received the accolade for "Most Accessible and Captivating Work for the Non-Specialist Reader".
+Her PhD thesis was shortlisted for the 2023 International Convention of Asia Scholars (ICAS) Best Dissertation Prize, and received the accolade "Most Accessible and Captivating Work for the Non-Specialist Reader".
 She also holds an MPhil in Multi-Disciplinary Gender Studies from the University of Cambridge (2014), and an Honours Bachelor of Arts in Peace and Conflict Studies, International Relations, and Arabic from the University of Toronto (2011).

-Farhana is a recipient of the UNESCO Silk Roads Research Grant 2023 where she is currently conducting a project titled "Gendered Fields of Red Gold: Women and Saffron Along the Silk Road".
-She is also co-founder of Silkpath Relief Organization (silkpathrelief.org), a non-profit providing humanitarian assistance to individuals devastated by calamities – in Afghanistan, and with Rohingya refugees in Bangladesh and Malaysia.
-In 2015, she helped to establish the first academic program in gender studies in Afghanistan, based at the American University of Afghanistan in Kabul, where she was a lecturer.
-Since 2014, Farhana has worked as a consultant providing technical expertise and trainings on gender equality, social policy, and human rights for various projects across the globe.
-For her extensive research and work contributions to the field of gender and development, Farhana was the 2021 recipient of the Paula Kantor Award from the International Center for Research on Women (ICRW).
+Farhana co-founded Silkpath Relief Organization – a non-profit providing humanitarian assistance to vulnerable communities in Afghanistan, and to refugee populations in Bangladesh and Malaysia.
+In 2015, she helped establish the first academic program in gender studies in Afghanistan, based at the American University of Afghanistan in Kabul, where she was Adjunct Professor of Gender Studies.
+Since 2012, Farhana has worked as a consultant for organizations such as UNDP and UN Women, providing technical expertise and trainings on gender equality, social policy, and human rights for various projects across the Global South.
+In recognition of her contributions to the field of gender and development, she received the 2021 Paula Kantor Award from the International Center for Research on Women (ICRW).

 Research